NVIDIA/NeMo/docs/source/starthere/fundamentals.rst

 * loss function, optimizer, and schedulers

-* any other supporting infrastructure such as tokenizers, language model configuration, data augmentation
+* any other supporting infrastructure, such as tokenizers, language model configuration, and data augmentation

 NeMo models are based on PyTorch.
 Many of their components are subclasses of ``torch.nn.Module``.
 NeMo models use PyTorch Lightning (PTL) for training, thus reducing the amount of boilerplate code needed.